MAR Ratio

 Important Considerations

 While the MAR Ratio is a valuable tool, it has limitations.
 Its biggest weakness is its reliance on the "since inception" timeframe.
 This makes it difficult to compare a fund that has been around for 20 years (and survived the 2008 financial crisis) with a fund that launched 3 years ago during a bull market.
 The older fund likely has a larger maximum drawdown simply because it has faced more market cycles, potentially giving it an unfairly lower MAR Ratio.
 To address this, analysts often use the Calmar Ratio, which is identical in calculation but typically looks only at the last 36 months of data.
 This standardizes the time period for fair comparison.
+However, the MAR Ratio's permanence—its inability to "forget" a bad year—is exactly why some institutional investors prefer it; they want to know if a manager has ever lost control of their risk management process, regardless of how long ago it happened.
 Another consideration is that the MAR Ratio focuses on a single "tail risk" event—the worst drawdown.
 It does not tell you about the volatility of returns in normal months (standard deviation) or how long it took to recover from that drawdown.
 Therefore, it should be used alongside other metrics like the Sharpe Ratio and Sortino Ratio for a complete risk profile.
+A manager with a high MAR Ratio but a very slow recovery time might still be a poor choice for investors who need more frequent liquidity.

 Real-World Example: Comparing Two Funds